 “My main passion is the story behind the music and then translating that into performance of the story,” she explains “I've been performing since I was 5 as a dancer and 15 as a live musician.
 Connecting with the audience and telling the story, sharing a laugh or a cry or a dance, is what drives me."

-She spent 2021 releasing 6 of songs, which ended up being packaged into an EP titled ‘SIDE A,’ after it became apparent that an album release and touring was off the table for 2021.
-With restrictions comfortably eased, Emma was finally able to release debut album, ‘SPIT’ on Friday 1st July 2022, which debuted at #3 on the New Zealand Offical Album Charts, and was met with critical acclaim and fan praise alike.
+She spent 2021 releasing 6 songs and music videos, which ended up being packaged into an EP titled ‘SIDE A’ after it became apparent that an album release and touring was off the table for 2021.
+The first half of 2022 saw her releasing a further 3 songs and music videos - and with restrictions comfortably eased, Emma was finally able to release debut album, ‘SPIT’ on Friday 1st July 2022, which debuted at #3 on the New Zealand Offical Album Charts, and was met with critical acclaim and fan praise alike.

 "Is it a track to show your grandma?
 Probably not.
 Is it a track to get shit-faced to in a car park?
 Absolutely.The self-confessed “Patron saint of self-sabotage” has the attitude and talent to make it across the pond and beyond." - Happy Mag

 "...her song titles alone provide evidence of Why We Should Give A Shit about Emma Dilemma.
 Like her, they don’t beat around the bush, witness tracks like Cooperate, Idiot and I Want It.
 With the diversity of genre she embraces it can be hard to decide on a personal favourite, they are songs for diverse moments of heightened emotion." - NZ Musician Magazine

 "[She] rocked through all 11 tracks from Spit in running order, featuring plenty of entertaining banter between songs.
 The crowd was into it and the sound was perfect.
 So despite all the odds, rock & roll was the winner on the night." - The 13th Floor